zalando/spilo/docs/configuration.md

-Configuration items specifict to Spilo are listed here.
+Configuration items specific to Spilo are listed here.

 ### Docker image
 The Docker image containing Patroni and AWS-specific code which constitutes Spilo.